mindspore-ai/models/.gitee/PULL_REQUEST_TEMPLATE.md

     - [ ] I have added at least one `README`
     - [ ] The models implemented for the cloud could work offline on the local server as well.
     - [ ] I have made sure the changes for new device target will not make differences on the original one.
+- [ ] If you are contributing a new function, please check:
+    - [ ] I have added the corresponding information in README.
+    - [ ] I have notify the maintenance team about this function.